Activity note: All activities take place at the hotel.

-Activity note: The Asolo Theatre backstage visit moves at The backstage visit moves at moderate pace; elevator and stairs to the costume shop.
-When at the theater the bus drops group off in front of theater and will pick up as close to front as possible.
+Activity note: When at the theater the bus drops group off in front of theater and will pick up as close to front as possible.
 For the evening meal participants ride a bus to a local restaurant.

-Breakfast: Approx. 6:00-8:45am: In the hotel, our breakfast buffet includes a variety of choices such as eggs, sausage, yogurt, oatmeal, biscuits, muffins, waffles, and cereal, plus assorted juices, coffee, tea and water.
+Breakfast: In the hotel, our breakfast buffet includes a variety of choices such as eggs, sausage, yogurt, oatmeal, biscuits, muffins, waffles, and cereal, plus assorted juices, coffee, tea and water.

 Dinner: We will select dinner choices prior to arrival at a local restaurant.
 In addition to salad and entrée, the meal includes dessert and plus coffee (regular/decaf), tea (iced/hot), water; other beverages are available for purchase.

-Evening: As one of the interactive features of our program, we’ll have a “talk back” session on "The Originalist."
+Evening: As one of the interactive features of our program, we’ll have a “talk back” session on the performance.

 Activity note: Today we will board a bus for dinner.

-Morning: At the hotel, a theater expert will join us for our introduction to theater with a discussion of acting styles and an overview of our next plays.
+Morning: At the hotel, a theater expert will join us to continue our introduction to theater with a discussion of acting styles and an overview of the next play.
 As always enjoy a coffee break in between sessions in the hotel lobby.

 Lunch: Lunch at the hotel.